The Man Who Smiles

 The Man Who Smiles (Italian: L'uomo che sorride) is a 1936 Italian "white-telephones" comedy film about an Oedipus Complex, directed by Mario Mattoli.
 The film stars Vittorio De Sica, Umberto Melnati, Enrico Viarisio, Assia Noris and Paola Borboni.
+It is based on a play by Aldo De Benedetti.It was shot at the Tirrenia Studios.

 The film premiered in the USA on 16 April 1937.